 'The Golden Compass' by Philip Pullman

-As a kid, The Golden Compass seemed like a terrific adventure filled with talking animals and witches and brave little kids fighting evil.
+The Golden Compass seemed like a terrific adventure filled with talking animals and witches and brave little kids fighting evil.
 As an adult, re-reading it just last year... it was still all of those things, plus a nuanced meditation on why we obey authority and what constitutes consciousness.
 It's no secret that Pullman's kids' books get into very "grown up" concepts, like original sin and multi-verse theory, but they still manage to be pulse-pounding adventures, too, even if you already know what's going to happen.
+Click here to buy.

 'A Series of Unfortunate Events' by Lemony Snicket